 - You must first apply for a bursary with the Council of Ministers of Education, Canada (CMEC).

-The UBC Explore program will arrange your accommodation for the duration of the program.
+The Explore English program will arrange your accommodation for the duration of the program.
 Please be aware that students are not permitted to move from residence to homestay, or from homestay to residence, once they have been placed.

 - There are a limited number of spaces in homestay.
 The placement of students in homestay will depend on the availability of families.
 If homestay is not available, students will be placed in residence.

 - Students are required to stay in accommodation arranged by UBC for the duration of the program.

 Students who wish to arrive a few days before the program and/or stay a few days after the program ends, can make arrangements to stay in campus residence.
-More information about this option will be available in your pre-departure handbook.
+More information about this option will be available in your student handbook.
 Homestay is available for the program dates only.

 Homestay gives you the opportunity to live with a local family, improve your English and learn more about West Coast life and culture.
 You participate in an orientation on the first day of the program, and meet your family after the orientation.

 What's Included in Homestay?

 You have a furnished room (including a bed, bed linen and towels) and three (3) meals a day.
 This includes a packed lunch on school days.
 You may have your own bedroom with a place for studying or you may be in a shared room with another Explore or ELI student.
 You are able to ride the public bus to the UBC campus within 60 minutes.